VIRTUAL-K4MI-CLUB/Master/owo/posterz.md

    you must accept the rules and
   message me on my discord.

-  do not DM me without reason, you will be blocked.
+  Do not DM me without reason, as you will be blocked.

   # *submission requirements:
  -  1 portrait mode photo of your model. (for poster)